Rules & Protesting

 - In the braking zone, a driver may not move in reaction, altering the line based on the actions of the pursuing car, or select a defensive line and move back to the racing line.

 - When exiting the pits, the driver ahead at the pit exit line has the right of way.
 A driver beside must yield and exit the pit behind the car ahead.

-- Not serving a penalty by starting from the pit lane will result in a DQ or 0 points from that race no matter your finishing position.
+- Not serving a previous race penalty will result in a DQ or 0 points from that race no matter your finishing position.

 - No car swaps during the season in a series.
 Car selection will be locked from Round 1 or the first race you run of the series.
 If you change cars after that, your points up to that time will be voided.